zlogic/cybervision/README.md

 * Apple Macbook Air M1 (2020)
 * Apple Macbook Pro M1 Max (2021)
+* Windows 11, i7-11800H, Geforce RTX 3070 (mobile)
 * Windows 11, i7-8750H, Geforce GTX 1050 (mobile)
 * Fedora CoreOS 36, Celeron N3350 (digital signage appliance)

 To run Cybervision, you will need the Vulkan runtime library:

 * In Linux, it's called `libvulkan.so.1` and the package is typically called something like `vulkan`, `vulkan-loader`, `libvulkan` or `libvulkan1`.
-* In Windows, it's the Vulkan Runtime (VulkanRT) should already be installed - it's included with GPU drivers.
+* In Windows, it's the Vulkan Runtime (VulkanRT) and is likely to already be installed - it's included with GPU drivers.
 * In macOS, a native Metal implementation is used instead of Vulkan, no extra libraries are needed.

 More details can be found in [gpu.md](gpu.md).